Borders-None/lessons-2020-autumn-advanced/advanced_8_objects/homework/README.md

 -   find
 -   join

-The functions must work identically as the original array functions.
-The best way to check that is by comparing the output of your functions and the output of the original arary methods:
+The methods must work identically as the original array methods.
+The best way to check that is by comparing the output of your methods and the output of the methods of the inner array object (`myNumberArray.data.flter`, for example):

 ```js
 myNumberArray.push(2);